Frederick Burnaby: Military adventures

-Burnaby (who soon afterwards became lieutenant-colonel) acted as travelling agent to the Stafford House Red Cross Committee, but had to return to England before the campaign was over.

-In 1879 he married Elizabeth Hawkins-Whitshed, who had inherited her father's lands at Greystones, Ireland.
-The previously named Hawkins-Whitshed estate at Greystones is known as The Burnaby to this day.
-At this point began his active interest in politics, and in 1880 he unsuccessfully contested Birmingham in the Tory-Democrat interest, which was followed by a second attempt in 1885.
+Burnaby, who soon afterwards became lieutenant-colonel, acted as travelling agent to the Stafford House Red Cross Committee, but had to return to England before the campaign was over.
+Taking an active interest in politics, in 1880 he unsuccessfully contested Birmingham in the Tory-Democrat interest, which was followed by a second attempt in 1885.

 On 23 March 1882 he crossed the English Channel in a gas balloon.
-Having been disappointed in his hope of seeing active service in the Egyptian Campaign of 1882, he participated in the Suakin campaign of 1884 without official leave, and was wounded at El Teb when acting as an intelligence officer for his friend General Valentine Baker.
+Having been disappointed in his hope of seeing active service in the Egyptian Campaign of 1882, he participated in the Suakin campaign of 1884 without official leave, and he was wounded at El Teb while acting as an intelligence officer for his friend General Valentine Baker.

 Death

-The aforementioned events did not deter Burnaby from a similar course when a fresh expedition started up the Nile.
-He was given a post by Lord Wolseley, involved first in the skirmish at El Teb, until he met his death in the hand-to-hand fighting of the Battle of Abu Klea.
-As a gap in the lines opened up the Colonel rushed out to rescue a colleague and was wounded outside the square.
+When the Gordon Relief Expedition started up the Nile, he was given a post by Lord Wolseley.
+Burnaby was in the 'Desert Column' which was sent on camels on a 380 km shortcut across the desert to reach the steamers that would take them to relieve the Siege of Khartoum.
+He was involved in the skirmish at El Teb, but was killed in the hand-to-hand fighting of the Battle of Abu Klea.
+As a gap in the lines opened up Burnaby rushed out to rescue a colleague and was wounded outside the square.
 Corporal Mackintosh went to his rescue driving his bayonet into the assailant.
-Lieutenant-Colonel Lord Binning rushed out to give him some water, twice.
+Lieutenant-Colonel Lord Binning rushed out to give him some water twice.
 On the last occasion he came across a private crying, holding the dying man's head.
 He had been struck again by a Mahdist spear through the neck and throat.
-The young soldier was tearful because Burnaby was revered as one of the great Victorian heroes.
-A courageous man of charm and supreme self-sacrifice, who was admired and respected in equal measure.
 Lord Binning recalled "that in our little force his death caused a feeling akin to consternation.
 In my own detachment many of the men sat down and cried".
 Private Steele who went to help him won the Distinguished Conduct Medal.
-There are two memorials erected to his memory in Holy Trinity Garrison and Parish Church in Windsor, the first by the officers and men of the Royal Horse Guards and the second, a privately funded memorial from Edward, Prince of Wales.
+There are two memorials erected to his memory in Holy Trinity Garrison and Parish Church in Windsor, the first by the officers and men of the Royal Horse Guards and the second a privately funded memorial from Edward, Prince of Wales.

+Family

+During the 1878 season, Burnaby became engaged to the 18 year old Irish debut Elizabeth Hawkins-Whitshed, the heiress of the Killincarrick estate in Greystones, County Wicklow and future mountaineer, author and photographer.
+On 25 June 1879, Burnaby and Hawkins-Whitshed married at St Peter's Church, London.
+Through a marriage settlement, Burnaby earned a annual income of £1000 from Hawkins-Whitshed's estate and lands in Ireland.
+The Killincarrick estate was subsequently known as the Burnaby estate.

+The couple's son was born in 1880.
+From 1881, Hawkins-Whitshed lived abroad due to her health and the couple only spent about one year together during their marriage.